Transaction Lifecycle

 The Lens API’s approach to write operations prioritizes user convenience through a tiered transaction model.
 This model spans from signless transactions to options requiring user signatures and gas fees, offering the best possible experience based on the individual user's circumstances.

-There are two classes of operations in this model:
+There are three classes of operations in this model:

-Delegable Operations: These operations can be signed by an Account Manager if the user chooses.
+Social Operations: These operations can be done by an Account Manager on behalf of the owner.

 Restricted Operations: These operations require the user's signature due to their nature.

-Server Fundable Operations: These operations could be funded by the server if the user is eligible.
-This is used to facilitate management operations such as creating new Apps, creating Custom Graphs, etc.
+Management Operations: These operations could be funded by the server if the user is eligible.
+These are used to facilitate management operations such as creating new Apps, creating Custom Graphs, etc.

 The Lens API adapts its operation results based on user eligibility, ensuring users can proceed with the best available options, from the smoothest experience to necessary fallbacks.

-The tiered transaction model for Delegable Operations is as follows:
+The tiered transaction model for Social Operations is as follows:

 Description: Automatically signed and sent by the Lens API, with gas fees sponsored.